October 25, 2023Review Recipe

 Apple Pie Bites

-- Preheat oven to 375 degrees and line a rimmed baking sheet with parchment paper and set aside.
+- Preheat oven to 375°F and line a rimmed baking sheet with parchment paper and set aside.

-- In a small mixing bowl combine brown sugar, sugar, and cinnamon and mix together with a fork to combine, set aside.
+- In a small mixing bowl, combine brown sugar, white sugar, and cinnamon and mix together with a fork to combine, set aside.

-- Roll out the crescent rolls on the prepared baking sheet and using a knife of pizza cutter separate each triangle.
+- Roll out the crescent rolls on the prepared baking sheet and using a knife or pizza cutter, separate each triangle.

-- Brush with remaining melted butter and sprinkle with additional cinnamon sugar mixture.
-Bake for 13 minutes.
+- Brush with the remaining melted butter and sprinkle with additional cinnamon-sugar mixture.
+Bake for 12 to 13 minutes.